Welcome Pippa Armes to New Kind

 What would surprise me about you?

 I have a fake hip!
 Through wear-and-tear from dancing, I tore my labrum right before my junior year of college.
-I had to have a fairly invasive procedure, complete with three very large screws, to piece everything back together and ensure it wouldn’t happen again.
-I was told that I might never dance again—but I rejected that notion and came back stronger than ever.
-Surgery number two was after I graduated from college; I was in San Francisco taking a ballet class and accidentally dislocated my hip.
-When I got back home to Raleigh, I went to see my surgeon and ultimately had to get all of the hardware removed from my first procedure.
-In August 2014, I had yet another surgery to completely replace my hip.
+I had a fairly invasive procedure, complete with three very large screws, to piece everything back together.
+And I was told that I might never dance again—but I rejected that notion and came back stronger than ever.
+Surgery number two happened after I had graduated from college and accidentally dislocated my hip.
+And then in August 2014, I had yet another surgery to completely replace my hip.
 I think that makes me New Kind’s first bionic woman!

 What is your greatest passion?